 Yolanda is given the assignment because she is African-American with ties to the area.
-They don’t want her to stick out like former agents have in the past.
-She is given the task of infiltrating a black extremist organization, Red, Black and GREEN!, who is supposedly harassing Randell Corporation, an industrial contractor with the U.S. Government.
+They don’t want her to stick out as former agents have in the past.
+She is given the task of infiltrating a black extremist organization, Red, Black, and GREEN!, which is supposedly harassing Randell Corporation, an industrial contractor with the U.S. Government.
 Yolanda quickly catches on that RBG is just trying to defend the people in the community.

 A local woman, Anitra Jenkins, has been killed.
 The cops say it’s a heroin overdose but Anitra’s grandmother is telling anyone who will listen that her granddaughter was murdered.
 Grandmother Jenkins believes that Anitra saw something while working at Randell Corporation and she was killed for it.

 Yolanda wants to do the right thing for the people in the community and the RBG group.
 She believes that the group has been helping the youth and also the homeless community.
 Her boss wants to protect the corporation and accuse RBG of doing terrible things.
 How can Yolanda do the right thing and stay alive?
 Will she be able to keep her relationships with the RBG group and her new boyfriend if they find out that she’s been spying on them?
 She is really walking a dangerously thin tightrope.

 If you are a grassroots activist that truly wants to make a positive difference or if you just want good to overcome evil, then you will probably enjoy A Spy in the Struggle.